-Scott’s research is primarily on tourist consumer behavior and tourist decision-making.
-More recently, his work has engaged debates in pro-social and pro-environmental tourist consumption, as well as responsible and ethical consumer behavior.
-Scott is interested in the qualities of tourist experiences, and how experiences are designed and marketed.
-Since 2006, he has been working on a program of research on the motivations, experiences and outcomes of holiday experiences for severely disadvantaged UK consumers.
+Scott’s research primarily deals with tourist consumer behavior and tourist decision-making.
+More recently, his work has engaged debates in pro-social and pro-environmental tourism consumption, as well as responsible and ethical consumer behaviour.
+Scott is interested in the qualities of tourism experiences, and how experiences are designed and marketed.
+Since 2006, he has been working on a programme of research on the motivations, experiences and outcomes of holiday experiences for severely disadvantaged UK consumers.
 Working with a range of small and large charities, his research has helped to promote the concept of ‘social tourism’ in the UK, influencing policy and practice, raising public awareness and establishing a link between holidays and subjective well-being outcomes.
-He work on social tourism is recognised internationally, and he has worked alongside European colleagues and beyond to make the case for social inclusion through tourism.
+His work on social tourism is recognised internationally, and he has collaborated with European and international colleagues to make the case for social inclusion through tourism.